semantic-flow/sflo-dendron-notes/sflow.md

 ## Features

-- RDF dataset-series oriented for semantic versioning and provenance
-- every named entity can have a catalog series, which describes facilitates discovery by describing entity-related resources (including the default dataset series)
-- use github or gitlab to manage namespaces using [[sflow.concepts.sf-root-repo]] and mint IRIs
-- an [[sflow.concepts.sf-data-repo]] could have files/distributions for more than one namespace, so it should have each of those namespaces segregated by a top-level folder
+- an [[sflow.concepts.sf-repo]] could have files/distributions for more than one namespace, so it should have each of those namespaces segregated by a top-level folder